-Despite this hefty investment, many travelers don’t give much thought to caring for suitcases once they return home from a trip.
-Instead, we toss our suitcase into a basement or chuck it into an attic.
-But cleaning suitcases can help keep them looking great for many future trips.
+Despite investing anywhere from $100 to $1000 dollars in a suitcase, many travelers don’t give much thought to caring for suitcases once they return home.
+Instead, we toss our suitcase into storage and forget about it.
+However, cleaning suitcases can help us inspect for parts of a suitcase that need to be repaired, identify wear, and keep them looking great for many future trips.

 After your Trip: Preparing Suitcases for Storage

-Depending on the nature of your travel, you may return home with luggage that is anything but fresh.
+Depending on the nature of your travel, you may return home with dirty luggage.
 Dirty laundry stuffed into suitcase liners can send odor seeping into the main compartment.
 Luggage that crossed the boundaries of concrete into more rustic locations may be soiled on the exterior and needs some TLC to improve the look and prevent the transfer of dirt to whatever the suitcase comes in contact with.

 How to clean the exterior of your suitcase